Revisiting metric perturbations in tensor-vector-scalar theory: Fundamentals of TeVeS

-where $\phi_{C}$ is the cosmological value of $\phi$ at the time the system in question breaks away from the cosmological expansion, and $\Phi_{N}$ is the Newtonian potential generated by the matter density $\rho$ \footnote{Note that for $\phi_{C}\neq 0$, $g_{\mu\nu}$ does not asymptotically correspond to a Minkowski metric.
-As already remarked in Ref. \cite{teves}, however, this is easily remedied by an appropriate rescaling of coordinates.}.
-In this approximation, it is consistent to assume that $A_{\mu}$ is pointing into the direction of the timelike Killing vector associated with the static spacetime.
-Then we have
+where $\phi_{C}$ is the cosmological value of $\phi$ at the time the system in question breaks away from the cosmological expansion, and $\Phi_{N}$ is the Newtonian potential generated by the matter density $\rho$ \footnote{For $\phi_{C}\neq 0$, the metric $g_{\mu \nu}$ is not asymptotically Minkowskian.
+However, this is easily remedied by an appropriate rescaling of coordinates.}.
+In this approximation, one further has

 and the equation of the scalar field reduces to